 - IP analysis

 All the data points are fed through risk rules, which are completely customizable by risk managers.
 However, it is not only used in fraud prevention.
-Many companies rely on SEON as a way to credit check their users with alternative data or to filter out junk users before official KYC checks.
+Many companies rely on SEON as a way to credit check their users with alternative data, identify high-value customers, or filter out junk users before official KYC checks.

-The key is that SEON’s tools allow you to verify user identities via their digital footprints while also gaining a better understanding of who your users are – all via invisible checks that do not slow down a customer’s journey.
+The key is that SEON’s tools allow you to verify user identities via highly reliable digital footprinting while also gaining a better understanding of who your users are – all via frictionless checks that do not slow down a customer’s journey.

-- Transparent pricing: you pay per API call and can cancel your contract at any time.
-You can even try the solution for free for 30 days.
+- Transparent pricing: You pay per API call and can cancel your contract at any time.
+You can even try the solution for free for 14 days.

 - No biometrics or document check: you’ll need to go through another vendor for these features.